amphp/http-client/README.md

 ###### Customized Request Message

-For more complex cases, Artax allows you to build and submit a `Artax\Request`:
+For more complex cases, Artax allows you to build and send an `Artax\Request` instance:

 ```php
 <?php